caprover/deploy-from-github/README.md

 # Deploy from Github

-While there are a few ways you can deploy your app to Caprover, this Github Action leverages the official Caprover CLI to deploy your application directly from Github.
-It is recommended to add this Github Action as a final step in a multi-step workflow so that your apps can be built and/or tested prior to deployment.
+While there are a few ways to deploy an app to Caprover, this Github Action leverages the official Caprover CLI and the App Token strategy to deploy an app directly from Github.
+This Github Action does require a deploy.tar file to be available to deploy, so an example is provided below to show how we can automagically create this file as part of a deployment workflow strategy.

-To use this Action, you'll need 3 pieces of information saved in your project Github Secrets.
+To use this Action, 3 pieces of information must be obtained and stored in Github Secrets.

 - APP_NAME secret is the name of your app, exactly as it's specified in Caprover.
 - APP_TOKEN secret is obtained fromt he "Deployment" tab of your in Caprover.
 Click "Enable App Token" to generate a token.
-- CAPROVER_SERVER secret can be set as a organization secret so it's available to all your projects.
-Override per project as needed.
+- CAPROVER_SERVER secret can be organization-wide, per project, or per project override and in the format of https://captain.apps.your-domain.com.

-The CAPROVER_SERVER secret is specified as the full URL of your Caprover instance, i.e. https://captain.apps.your-domain.com

-A sample of how this action can be used is sourced from https://github.com/PremoWeb/SDK-Foundation-Vue/blob/main/.github/workflows/deploy.yml.
+In the following worfklow example, builds are triggered when commit history is pushed or pulled to the main branch.
+In the first step, the front-end app is built using NPM and it's output saved in dist/.
+The the following step, a deploy.tar file is then created from this newly minted dist/ direcotry, existing backend/ direcotry and the captain-definition file.
+Lastly, the newly created deploy.tar file will be sent to Caprover for deployment using the secrets stored in Github.

 ```
-name: Build & Deploy
+name: Build App & Deploy

 on:
   push: